Jerod Mayo

-Jerod Mayo Sr. (born February 23, 1986) is an American football coach and former linebacker who is the inside linebackers coach for the New England Patriots of the National Football League (NFL).
-Mayo played college football for the University of Tennessee and was drafted by the Patriots tenth overall in the 2008 NFL Draft.
-He was named Defensive Rookie of the Year and played for the Patriots until retiring following the 2015 season.
-He rejoined them as a coach in 2019.
+Jerod Andrew Mayo Sr. (born February 23, 1986) is an American professional football coach and former linebacker who played in the National Football League (NFL) for eight seasons with the New England Patriots.
+He also served as the head coach of the Patriots in 2024.
+Mayo played college football for the Tennessee Volunteers, receiving first-team All-SEC honors in 2007, and was selected by the Patriots 10th overall in the 2008 NFL draft.

+During his playing career, Mayo was named Defensive Rookie of the Year, earned first-team All-Pro honors in 2010 after leading the league in tackles, and received two Pro Bowl selections.
+Mayo rejoined the Patriots to serve as the inside linebackers coach, a position he held from 2019 to 2023.
+In 2024, he was named head coach, but was fired after one season.

-Early years
+Early life

 Mayo was born in Hampton, Virginia.
 He attended Kecoughtan High School in Hampton, where he earned three letters in football as a linebacker and a running back.
 As a senior, Mayo recorded 110 tackles, including 18 for loss, and two interceptions.
 Also playing running back for seven games, he picked up 1,245 rushing yards and scored 13 touchdowns and five two-point conversions during his final campaign.
 As a junior, he recorded 68 tackles including 22 for loss, four interceptions and three sacks and earned first-team All-District, All-Area and All-Region honors.

 Considered a four-star recruit by Rivals.com, Mayo ranked eleventh among outside linebackers nationwide.

 He chose Tennessee over North Carolina State, Purdue, Virginia, and Virginia Tech.

 Jerod's younger brother, Deron Mayo, was a linebacker for the Calgary Stampeders of the Canadian Football League.

-Playing career

-College
+College career

 While attending the University of Tennessee, Mayo played for the Tennessee Volunteers football team from 2004 to 2007.
 After redshirting the 2004 season, he appeared in six games at weak-side outside linebacker in 2005, finishing with 13 tackles (10 solo).
 Mayo made the Volunteers starting lineup as a redshirt sophomore in 2006, as he started 11 contests at weak-side outside linebacker.
 He finished third on the team with 83 tackles (48 solos), including five sacks for minus 40 yards, 12.5 stops for losses of 51 yards and a quarterback pressure.
 He also recovered one fumble and deflected a pass.
 Rivals.com subsequently named him to their All-American second-team.

 For his junior season, Mayo moved to middle linebacker and started all 14 games.
 Serving as the defensive squad's co-captain, he went on to register 140 tackles in 2007, the most by a Tennessee defender since Earnest Fields registered those same totals for the Volunteers in 1990.
 He added 1.5 quarterback sacks for minus 11 yards, 8.5 stops for losses and five quarterback pressures, and also returned an interception 34 yards for a touchdown.
 Mayo was a first-team All-Southeastern Conference selection and also earned All-American second-team honors by The NFL Draft Report.